cryptometrics/cql/README.md

 ## Installation

-Cone the repository and run `go build`
+Clone the repository and run `go build`

 ## .env